commit-ai/ghcp-sport-app-workshop/README.md

       -  prompt: ```#codebase Where is the implementation of the Press Conference Card located in my code?``` the #codebase Searches through the codebase and pulls out relevant information for the query.
       -  Once GitHub Copilot locates the file, click on the file name in the chat to be redirected to it.
       -  The "Summarize with AI" button is already in your code but isn’t functional yet.
 Your goal is to use Copilot to create a handler function that calls the API route, summarizes the transcript, and displays it at the bottom of the card.
 As a bonus, try implementing a loading state to disable the button and show a loading indicator while the summary is being generated.
-      > You can implement the feature using either chat or inline code.
+         > You can implement this feature using either chat or inline code.
+Use @github #web to assist you in completing the task.
       - Test the ui feature.